your database front-end

 The Field Preferences are where you set up the properties for a field.

-You can view the last part of the video Adventure Works in 5 Minutes to get a quick walkthrough of the Field Preferences.
+You can view the last part of the video Adventure Works in 5 Minutes for a quick walkthrough of the Field Preferences.

-To access the Field Preferences you would click on the gear next to the field caption.
-Depending upon the field type, the preferences that appear can be very different.
+To access the Field Preferences, click on the gear next to the field caption.
+The preferences that appear can be very different depending on the field type.

 Each of the field types and their preferences is explained below.